jpegleg/iterblock2/README.md

 # iterblock2
 A wordlist file generator for bruteforcing and dictionary attacks.

-Example usage that includes space charactesr and all standard english keyboard characters:
+Example usage that includes space charactesr and all standard english keyboard characters, every combination of 6:

 ```
 python3 iterblock.py ' 1!2@3#4$5%6^7&8*9(0)-_=+qQwWeErRtTyYuUiIoOpP[{]}\|aAsSdDffgGhHjJkKlL;:'""'zZxXcCvVbBnNmM,<.>/?'
 6